paganism/20_mood/README.md

 # Site for the Mood

-This module shows random prhares when opened.
+This module shows random phrases when opened.

 # Startind

 Open index.html in your favorite browser.
+To see the pattern use link https://paganism.github.io/20_mood/

 # Project Goals